Experience: 6th year with the Lady Monarchs

 At the conclusion of the season, Barefoot guided Ashley Betz-White to CAA Rookie of the Year honors and helped Betz-White and Myeisha Hall earn All-Rookie honors.
 Senior Tia Lewis was named to the All-CAA squad, All State and earned a tryout with the WNBA’s Washington Mystics, while Mairi Buchan was named First-Team All-Academic and CoSIDA First-Team All-Academic.

-Barefoot originally came to Old Dominion after serving as the head coach at Elon from 2008-2011.
-She helped Elon reach new heights in 2010-11, as the Phoenix finished the season with a 20-13 record - the program’s best season at the Division I level and only the fifth team in program history to reach the 20-win plateau.
+Barefoot served as the head coach at Elon from 2008-2011 and helped the program reach new heights in 2010-11, as the Phoenix finished the season with a 20-13 record - the program’s best season at the Division I level and only the fifth team in program history to reach the 20-win plateau.
 The Phoenix 11 home victories marked the most home wins in a single season in the Division I era, while the team’s postseason appearance in the Women’s Basketball Invitational was the first since joining Division I. Elon recorded its 20th win of the season in the WBI.
 Barefoot also led Elon to 12 victories in SoCon play, doubling their 2009-10 total and tying the 2003-04 squad for the most SoCon wins in a season.

 Prior to coming to Elon, Barefoot was an assistant coach at Old Dominion, where the team compiled a 77- 23 record, won three CAA Championships and was a perennial top-25 program.
 In 2007-08, ODU advanced to the Sweet 16 of the NCAA Tournament, defeating 12th-seeded Liberty and fourth-seeded Virginia, which to this day is one of the most memorable games in the history of the Ted Constant Convocation Center.
 The Lady Monarchs completed 2007-08 with a 31-5 record.
 Along with its 17th consecutive Colonial Athletic Association crown, ODU earned a ranking as high as 11th in the nation.

 While at Lenoir-Rhyne, Barefoot captured the first South Atlantic Conference regular season title in school history in 2003-04 en route to claiming league Coach of the Year honors.
 Under her leadership, the team also grabbed the first SAC tournament championship in school history in 2002-03.
 That year, the team finished the season ranked eighth in the region following its first-ever trip to the NCAA Division II National Tournament.
-In her first year at Lenoir-Rhyne, she led the program to its best record in 15 years, going 19-9 Barefoot coached Lenoir-Rhyne’s first NCAA First Team All-American, South Atlantic Player of the Year and SAC Tournament Most Valuable Player in Crystal Clary, who also led the nation in rebounding her junior season.
+In her first year at Lenoir-Rhyne, she led the program to its best record in 15 years, going 19-9.
+Barefoot coached the first NCAA First Team All-American in Crystal Clary, who led the nation in rebounding her junior season, and the first ever SAC Player of the year in Hall of Fame inductee Maya Gady.
 Additionally, under her guidance the Bears had four student-athletes earn All-SAC honors and 13 student-athletes named to the SAC Commissioner’s honor roll.

 A 1995 graduate of Christopher Newport University, Barefoot led the Captains to three NCAA tournaments, including a Sweet 16 run as a freshman.
 During her career, she posted a 73-34 overall record and 35-9 mark in conference play, leading the team to three regular season titles and a conference tournament trophy.
 Individually, she earned three Kodak/WBCA All-America honors and was a three-time All-Region selection.
 She also earned First Team All-Conference honors all four years and was named the league’s Player of the Year on two occasions.
-Barefoot holds the recognition of being the first players in NCAA history, male or female, to score over 2,000 points and accumulate 1,000 assists during her career.
-The standout guard posted 1,002 assists, leading the nation all four years.
+Barefoot holds the recognition of being the first player in NCAA history, male or female, to score over 2,000 points and accumulate 1,000 assists during her career.
+The standout guard posted 1,002 assists, leading the nation all four years and was featured in the Sports Illustrated Faces in the Crowd in 1994.
 She was recognized as one of Christopher Newport University’s 50th Anniversary Distinguished Alumni and was inducted in the CNU Athletics Hall of Fame in 1999.